 Magnesium also inhibits E-selectin – the molecule responsible for skin inflammation.
 E-selectin is one of the factors that cause the skin to become red and irritated.
 In periods of chronic stress, E-selectin is always active.
 Thus, the theory is that spraying magnesium oil on the skin can help to counter its effects.

 Unfortunately, there is no scientific evidence to date that suggests that magnesium in any form (ingested or applied directly to the skin) is effective against irritated skin or acne.

 Are there benefits from magnesium oil?

-Although the claims implicating magnesium oil in cures for wrinkles and acne have been overstated and are largely unsubstantiated, magnesium oil is nourishing for the skin.
+Although the claims implicating magnesium oil in cures for wrinkles and acne have been overstated, magnesium oil is nourishing for the skin, and has been shown to be beneficial for a healthy pregnancy for woman with low magnesium levels.
 It does help new skin cells grow faster and brightens the skin’s appearance while making it seem smoother.

 If you regularly use strong exfoliants on your skin, magnesium oil can help your skin recover faster and can prevent blemishes from forming.
 Since magnesium oil is helpful in breaking down different fats, it can cut down on skin oiliness while helping it retain moisture.
 Although there is no evidence that magnesium oil helps with wrinkles or acne, using a little on your face can’t hurt.

 Some people report that magnesium oil causes a stinging or burning sensation when applied to their skin.
 Because there is no way to tell how your skin will react to a new substance, it’s always wise to perform a patch test on a small, inconspicuous area of your skin before committing to any new skin care regimen.
 It is also possible to ingest too much magnesium and should this occur, the main symptom is gastrointestinal upset and diarrhea.